I have been an APA volunteer for over 12 years with the goal of creating and maintaining the best work life, career and family support APA can give.

 4. One can spend someone else’s money on someone else – in this case he/she isn’t concerned with the cost or the quality.

-When I worked on the Membership Committee for 6 years, our committee came in under budget every year because I viewed spending APA’s money as if it was my own.
+When I worked on the Membership Committee for over 6 years, our committee came in under budget every year because I viewed spending APA’s money as if it was my own.
 I was very concerned with both cost and quality.
 We hosted an average of about 85-90 dinners and staffed over 130 events annually between the New Hire Meet & Greet on the pilots first day at American Airlines, New Hire Welcome dinners and Captain Upgrade dinners.
 Many of these events happened on volunteers’ days off, but sometimes a pilot would have to be removed from a trip using the PU code in order to support the missions assigned to the Membership Committee.

 I feel confident that if any of the volunteers I worked with on the PBS Training Team or the Membership Committee were asked, they could tell you my philosophy.
 Volunteering should not cost you money (wages), nor should it make you money.